 Though fraternal organizations have condemned hazing practices, reckless and even lethal hazing still occurs.
 A look in photos at some recent cases.

-A look at the case of the young and talented Florida A&M University clarinet player and drum major, killed by injuries sustained in a hazing ritual gone wrong.
+A look at the case of the young and talented Florida A&M University clarinet player and drum major, killed by injuries sustained in a hazing ritual that went too far.

 On November 19, 2011, F.A.M.U. drum major Robert Champion walked onto Bus C and endured the ultimate beat down, after which he would have “crossed over,” and become a fully initiated member of the Marching 100.
 Things, however, did not go as planned, and Champion wound up dead.